Fun Facts, Observations and Quotes

 studio movie, he wanted to use his people who were mostly locally based in

 Austin and had worked on Slacker.
-Universal insisted that he use some outsiders
+Universal insisted

-(so they could keep control and monitor what was going on).
-The tension between the Austin-based crew
+that he use some outsiders (so they could keep control and monitor what was

 Actors turned down for roles in the

-movie: Claire Danes as Sabrina, Ashley
+movie: Claire Danes as Sabrina, Ashley Judd tried for the role of

-Judd tried for the role of Jodi, and Elizabeth Berkley, Mira Sorvino, Ron
+Jodi, and Elizabeth Berkley, Mira Sorvino, Ron Livingston, Jon Favreau and

-Livingston, Jon Favreau and Vince Vaughn all went out for various parts.
-They liked Vaughn for the Benny role, but
+Vince Vaughn all went out for various parts.
+They liked Vaughn for

-felt he looked too similar to Affleck and decided to go with Cole Hauser.
-Renee Zellweger tried for Darla but Parker
+but felt he looked too similar to Affleck and decided to go with Cole

-several times in the film (she walks across the screen right around the time
+senior girl (she walks across the screen right around the time Wooderson

-the beer bust, but she has no lines).
+bust, but she has no lines).

 Marissa Ribisi was 17 at the time

 and her legal guardian attended the set with her.
-The weird part is that her legal guardian was
+The weird part is

-actor Jason Lee, her boyfriend at the time.
+that her legal guardian was actor Jason Lee, her boyfriend at the

 Cole Hauser (Benny) is the son of

-veteran character actor Wings Hauser.
+veteran character actor Wings Hauser, and his great grandfather was Harry

 Linklater: “I still have PTSD when